ga-wdi-lessons/react-intro/readme.md

 * Are there any components that share the same structure?
 * Of these similar components, what is different about them?

-Take a picture of your work and Slack it to the classroom channel before the exercise is over.

 ---

 ### I Do: Hello World - A Very Basic Component (10 minutes / 0:45)